Lumi-supercomputer/LUMI-SoftwareStack/Setup/README.md

     Moreover, I cannot set them in a module and in the same module already initialise the software stack.

+    **NOTE**: As `/etc/cray-pe.d/cray-pe-configuration.sh` is sourced before the initialisation of LMOD we could add the export statements just there if that turns out to be easier for maintenance.

 ## Two options for the first setup: